btrfs/btrfs-workflow/patch-submission.md

 These should be set irregardless of wether you are going to use the helper scripts, simply copy the contents of configs/gitconfig into your ~/.gitconfig so you get properly formatted emails for submitting.

+Please run `btrfs-setup-git-hooks <git dir>` to add the appropriate git hooks to your tree.
+This will help reduce the workload on the maintainers and reviewers of your code by ensuring that patches are in the proper format and that commit messages are spelled correctly.

 ## The btrfs helper scripts